piinkyysuu/push_swap/README.md

 - After trying a couple of solutions, I had the idea to use Merge Sort as my main algorithm to solve this problem.
 I have implemented iterative and recursive merge sort, and finally decided to go with recursive version due to its speed and more ways to optimize.

-- Problem with recursive merge sort is I only have two stacks at disposal, I need to make sure the size of the splitted stack and the container stack at all time.
+- Problem with recursive merge sort is I only have two stacks at disposal, I need to make sure the size of the splitted stack and the container stack known at all time.

 - At the same time with the sort, I keep a copy of which numbers there are on the stack so I can make the least movement when merging the two stacks together.